+- The provision of warranty products;

-The presentation of used cars for sale;
+- The presentation of used cars for sale;

-The presentation of new cars for sale;
+- The provision of finance products

-The presentation of new cars for sale;
+- The presentation of new cars for sale;

-The vehicle sales process;

-The vehicle sales process;
+- The vehicle sales process;

+- aftersales support; and

+- Complaints handling.

 No changes were made to the content of the Vehicle Sales Code in 2017.